HarryBuadee/Devops_Learning_Linux/OTW Bandit/Level 11>12.md

 bandit11@bandit:~$
 ```
 - I used this command (cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m')
-  to read the encoded text and apply ROTE 13  decode the password.
+  to read the encoded text and apply ROTE 13 cipher decode the password.